 - 12. All review committee proceedings shall be conducted in a manner that is informal and impartial to avoid intimidating the Member or the Member's representative. - 13.
 The BH-MCO must identify a lead person responsible for overall coordination of the Complaint and Grievance processes, including the provision of information and instructions to Members. - 14.
-The BH-MCO must maintain an accurate log of all Complaints and Grievances, which includes, at a minimum: - a.
+The BH-MCO must maintain an accurate log of all Complaints, Grievances and Fair Hearings, which includes, at a minimum: - a.
 Identifying information about the Member - b.
-A description of the reason for the Complaint or Grievance - c.
-The date the Complaint or Grievance was received - d.
-The date of the review or review meeting (if applicable) - e.
+A description of the reason for the Complaint, Grievance or Fair Hearing - c.
+The date the Complaint, Grievance or Fair Hearing was received - d.
+The date of the review, review meeting or hearing (if applicable) - e.
 The decision - f.
 The date of the decision - g.
-If the second level Complaint review committee or the Grievance review committee included a consumer representative

-The BH-MCO must provide the log to the Department or CMS upon request.

-- 15. The BH-MCO must retain all Complaint and Grievance records, which must include a copy of any document reviewed by the Complaint or Grievance review committee and the Complaint or Grievance log, for 10 years from the date the Complaint or Grievance was filed. - 16.
+If the second level Complaint review committee or the Grievance review committee included a consumer representative - 15.
+The BH-MCO must retain all Complaint and Grievance records, which must include a copy of any document reviewed by the Complaint or Grievance review committee and the Complaint or Grievance log, for 10 years from the date the Complaint or Grievance was filed.
+The BH-MCO must provide the record of each Complaint and Grievance to the Department, PID, and CMS upon request. - 16.
 The BH-MCO must allow the Member or the Member's representative if the Member has provided the BH-MCO with written authorization that indicates that the representative may be involved and/or act on the Member's behalf access to all relevant documents pertaining to the subject of the Member's Complaint or Grievance, including any new or additional evidence considered, relied upon, or generated for the Complaint or Grievance review and, if an Investigator was assigned, any information obtained as part of the investigation.
 The BH-MCO may not charge Members or their representatives for copies of the documentation. - 17.
 The BH-MCO must ensure that there is a link between the Complaint and Grievance processes and the Quality Management and Utilization Management programs. - 18.
 The BH-MCO may not use the time frames or procedures of the Complaint or Grievance process to avoid the medical decision process or to discourage or prevent a Member from receiving medically necessary care in a timely manner. - 19.
 The BH-MCO must accept Complaints and Grievances from Members who have disabilities which are in alternative formats including: TTD/TTY for telephone inquiries and Complaints and Grievances from Members who are deaf or hearing impaired; Braille; recording; or computer disk; and other commonly accepted alternative forms of communication.
 The BH-MCO must make its employees who receive telephone Complaints and Grievances aware of the speech limitation of some Members who have disabilities so they treat these Members with patience, understanding, and respect.